 For over 15 years, Emily Tait has served as a trusted advisor in complex intellectual property disputes and transactions, earning recognition as one of Michigan's "Notable Women in the Law."
 Through her work in Detroit and around the globe, Emily has developed a deep understanding of issues related to autonomous vehicles, artificial intelligence, connected mobility, and protection and enforcement of rights in software and data.

 Emily is a registered patent attorney, holds an advanced degree in international IP, and has received additional training related to artificial intelligence.
 She brings an IP perspective to Jones Day's global, cross-practice Autonomous Vehicles, Artificial Intelligence, and Robotics (AVAIR) team and frequently writes and speaks about AVAIR-related topics and other emerging IP issues.
-She is a founding member and the 2019-2020 president of the Michigan Intellectual Property Inn of Court (which she co-founded in 2012) and also serves the Inn as a "Master" and in various roles on its executive committee since 2012.
-She is also a Fellow for the Federal Circuit Bar Association.
+Active in the IP community, Emily is the president of the Michigan IP Inn of Court (which she co-founded in 2012) and also serves the Inn as a "Master of the Bench."
+She is also a Fellow of the Federal Circuit Bar Association.

 The following represents experience acquired prior to joining Jones Day.

 Represented the plaintiff in a complex matter involving misappropriation of software in China that included claims of copyright infringement, trademark infringement, trade secret misappropriation, unlawful circumvention under the Digital Millennium Copyright Act, computer fraud and abuse, and breach of contract.
 Secured favorable ruling in the Eastern District of Michigan, which led to a settlement.